Comparing Lender Term Sheets

 The three main issues are as follows:

 - Some lenders don’t include exit fees in the total costs, stating they are technically outside the loan.
-This needs to be factored in.

 - Some lenders retain interest and pay back what isn’t used pro-rata, some lenders take interest at the end out of sales